tonygilkerson/yosemite2025/src/yosemite-fall-2025.md

 The fee is $8 per person.
 Download the **Recreation.gov mobile app** now and use the *Scan & Pay* feature onsite (even if you don't have internet access at the campground).
 Parking is not available at campgrounds; instead park at designated overnight parking areas and walk to the backpackers campground.

-#### Tuolumne Meadows
+#### Tuolumne Meadows (CLOSED)

 [Tuolumne Meadows Campground](https://www.nps.gov/yose/planyourvisit/tmcamp.htm)'s major rehabilitation project is nearly complete; the campground is planned to reopen in 2025 (eta Aug??).
 Each campsite is near a bathroom with drinking water and flushing toilets.
 The group sites have five food lockers.
 See [Opening, Closing, and Reservation Updates](https://www.nps.gov/yose/planyourvisit/campgrounds.htm#updates) for last minute deets, or call the Tuolumne Meadows campground office at (209) 372-4025.

 If you are hiking through Tuolumne Meadows, you must camp at least four trail miles from Tuolumne Meadows.

->If you are starting or ending a wilderness trip from Tuolumne Meaows, you can use any **other open backpackers campground**.

 #### Yosemite Valley

+> Coordinates: 37.74542, -119.56715

 The backpackers campground is behind North Pines Campground (and across the footbridge).
 It is open the same dates as North Pines, mid-April through early-October (approximately); camping in the campground is only allowed when it is open.
 If arriving at night, please be quiet as you unload your car in the unloading zone and walk to the campground.
 This campground has vault toilets and no drinking water (drinking water is available nearby in North Pines Campground).

 Collecting wood is not allowed in Yosemite Valley.
 Campfires are only allowed from 5 pm to 10 pm, May through September.

-While you may park for 15 minutes at the entrance to the backpackers campground (in North Pines Campground) to unload your gear, park overnight at the trailhead parking or at Curry Village parking.
+While you may park for 15 minutes at the entrance to the backpackers campground (in North Pines Campground) to unload your gear, park overnight at the trail head parking or at Curry Village parking.
 (Overnight parking is not available at The Ahwahnee.)

-PCT long-distance permits are not a valid wilderness permit to hike to Yosemite Valley or camp at this campground unless the Tuolumne Meadows Post Office is not open or if the trip is ending in Yosemite Valley.

 ### Contact